 CAPT William O. Glass Jr., USN (Ret).
 B.S.
 Journalism Northwestern University (Naval ROTC) 1976, M.S. in advertising Northwestern 1981.
 Commanded midshipman battalion in senior year; US Navy 1976-1981, aboard USS Caron DD-970, as an engineering dept. officer and surface warfare officer; stationed in Norfolk, VA; made deployments to the Mediterranean, Black Sea, Caribbean, North Sea, United Kingdom and Eastern Pacific.
 Transitioned to Naval Reserve in 1981, in which he served until retiring in 2003.
-During his service, Captain Glass commanded five Naval Reserve Units, and was awarded the Meritorious Service Medal, the Navy Commendation Medal (Gold Star in lieu of second award), the Armed Forces Reserve Medal, the National Defense Medal, and numerous service ribbons and unit awards.
-He is currently the Senior Naval Science instructor at Bridgeport Military Academy (BMA), a new high school focusing on first responders and military sciences.
+During this service, Captain Glass commanded five Naval Reserve Units, and was awarded the Meritorious Service Medal, the Navy Commendation Medal (Gold Star in lieu of second award), the Armed Forces Reserve Medal, the National Defense Medal, and numerous service ribbons and unit awards.
+He recently retired after five years as the Navy JROTC Senior Naval Science instructor at Bridgeport Military Academy (BMA).

 Prior to joining BMA, Captain Glass was, for over 20 years, vice president and general manager of Connecticut Marketing Associates, a marketing and management consulting firm in Wilton, Conn., where he was responsible for new business development, client service and project management.

-Captain Glass is a past president and current vice president of the Western Connecticut Chapter of the Military Officers Association.
-He is also a member, past president and Paul Harris Fellow of the Wilton Rotary Club.
-In addition, he serves as Sergeant at Arms and Junior Vice Commander of American Legion Post 86, Wilton, Conn.
+Captain Glass is a past president and current vice president -secretary of the WCMOA.
+He is an active member, past president and Paul Harris Fellow of the Wilton (Conn.)
+Rotary Club, and also serves as Commander of the James B. Whipple American Legion Post 86 in Wilton.

 He resides in Wilton with his wife Susan, a registered nurse.
-They have two children, daughter Ginny, a teacher in Columbia, MD, and son Eric, a student at Gettysburg College.
+They have two children, daughter Ginny, a teacher in Alexandria, VA, and son Eric, an executive assistant at DVCC in Stamford.